Serrowxd/Portfolio/README.md

 - Add Styled-Components to help relieve the weight of broken styling?
 - Publications section?
+- Add color based on component being rendered?
+Assistance with navigation.

 - Project Section Specific:
   - Refactor project section to map an array that is passed to the props.